-On May 11, 2017, the Company completed its debt reorganization consisting (i) in a new money injection of €23 million (US\$ 25 million) in the form of bonds with a 5-year term, including €18 million (US\$ 19.8 million) available at closing, and (ii) in the postponing of the instalment of most of the Company's existing long-term financing which takes the form of 5-year term subordinated bonds.
-On April 26, 2018 and then on December 17th 2018, the Company drew an additional € 2.5 million for a total amount of € 5.0 million corresponding to the second tranche of the bonds.
+On May 11, 2017, the Company completed its debt reorganization consisting (i) in a new money injection of \notin 23 million (US\$ 25 million) in the form of bonds with a 5-year term, including \notin 18 million (US\$ 19.8 million) available at closing, and (ii) in the postponing of the instalment of most of the Company's existing long-term financing which takes the form of 5-year term subordinated bonds.
+On April 26, 2018 and then on December 17th 2018, the Company drew an additional \notin 2.5 million for a total amount of \notin 5.0 million corresponding to the second tranche of the bonds.

 As part of the debt reorganization, certain key financial covenants were set including; minimum cash, leverage ratio and limitation to capital expenditure.
 A waiver was obtained in March 2018 to offset the negative impact of the exchange rates and of the working capital requirements linked to the increased activity.
-As at December 31, 2018, the Company met its covenants.
 In December 2018, a new set of covenants applicable to the year 2019 was agreed with the lenders.
-Nothing indicates that the Company will not respect its covenants going forward within the next 12 month period.
+As at December 31, 2019, the Company met its covenants.